lewiesth/TaxReliefProject/README.md

 ![ResultsAllureSnapshot](https://user-images.githubusercontent.com/44538479/210918022-2a8a1fe4-0368-40f4-a216-3a23dc84a526.PNG)

 To explore the results further using allure reporting tool, ensure you have followed the instructions on running allure under the How to run section.
-Alternatively, you can download the allure report folder, and run index.html in the browser of your choice.